Hurricane Laura Forecast To Bring 'Unsurvivable' Storm Surge As Category 4 Storm

 Unsurvivable storm surge with large and destructive waves will cause catastrophic damage from Sea Rim State Park, Texas, to Intracoastal City, Louisiana, including Calcasieu and Sabine Lakes.
 This surge could penetrate up to 30 miles inland from the immediate coastline. #Laura pic.twitter.com/bV4jzT3Chd— National Hurricane Center (@NHC_Atlantic) August 26, 2020

-Earlier this week, some residents in Laura's path already faced Tropical Storm Marco, which dumped a lot of rain but weakened considerably as it approached the coast.
+Earlier this week, some residents in Laura's path faced Tropical Storm Marco, which dumped a lot of rain but weakened considerably as it approached the coast.
 Laura is expected to be much more powerful than that storm.
 Warm waters in the Gulf are aiding Laura's rapid growth.

-Storm surge and tropical storm force winds will arrive ahead of Laura's center later tonight, the NHC said.
+Storm surge and tropical storm force winds will arrive ahead of Laura's center later Wednesday night, the NHC said.
 That means that if people delay evacuating, the roads could already be flooded.

 "Clock is ticking," Graham said.
 "If you're told to leave, it's time now to evacuate these areas."